GitThisJoel/efficient-c/instud/README.md

 ```

 > I think the compiler should only do one multiplication.
-> But usure abount the other one.
+> But usure about the other one.